Adult Schedule

 These screening recommendations are driven by Mayo Clinic consensus and incorporate — but do not exactly replicate — screening guidelines from the U.S. Preventive Services Task Force and other organizations.

-Screening Recommendations Alcohol abuse Every year Breast Cancer Ages 65 to 75 years: every year Cervical cancer No screening if adequate negative prior screening and patient not high risk Colorectal cancer Ages 65 to 75 years (life expectancy > 10 years): Continue screening
+Screening Recommendations Alcohol abuse Every year Breast Cancer Ages 65 to 75 years: every year Cervical cancer No screening after age 65 if adequate negative prior screening and patient not at high risk Colorectal cancer Ages 65 to 75 years (life expectancy > 10 years): Continue screening

 Ages 76 to 85 years (life expectancy > 10 years): Screen patients who have never been screened; continued screening of other patients has uncertain benefit

-Depression Every year Diabetes Every 3 years Fall risk Every year Hepatitis B Screen all patients at high risk of infection, including those previously vaccinated Hepatitis C One-time screen for all adults born from 1945 to 1965 HIV At least one lifetime screen for all age groups; may offer additional screening for adolescents and adults at high risk of HIV infection Hyperlipidemia (coronary artery disease) Ages 65 to 75 years: Consider every 4 to 6 years Hypertension Every year Intimate partner violence Every year Obesity Every 2 years Osteoporosis and osteopenia Screening bone density measurement at age 65 years Sexually transmitted infections (chlamydia, gonorrhea, syphilis) Every year if increased risk Tobacco use Every year Vaccinations for healthy women Influenza (IIV, LAIV, and RIV) Every year Pneumococcus (PCV13 and PPSV23) 1-time dose of PCV13 and 1-time dose of PPSV23 Tetanus diphtheria acellular pertussis (Tdap and Td) Substitute 1-time dose of Tdap for Td booster, then boost with Td every 10 years Human papillomavirus (HPV) --- Herpes zoster or shingles (HZV) 1-time dose if not yet given, unless contraindicated Other adult vaccinations Consider varicella, hepatitis A, hepatitis B, and measles-mumps-rubella vaccines depending on age and risk factors Meningococcal B (MenB) Preferred at ages 16 to 18 years but optional at ages 16 to 23 years (when using Bexsero, administer 2 doses at least 1 month apart) -
+Depression Every year Diabetes (Type 2) Every 3 years Fall risk Every year Hepatitis C One-time screen for all adults age 18 to 79 years HIV At least one lifetime screen for all age groups Hyperlipidemia (coronary artery disease) Ages 65 to 75 years: Consider every 4 to 6 years Hypertension Every year Intimate partner violence Every year Obesity Every 2 years Osteoporosis and osteopenia Screening bone density measurement at age 65 years Sexually transmitted infections (chlamydia, gonorrhea, syphilis) Every year if sexually active Tobacco use Every year Vaccinations for healthy women COVID-19 Primary series and bivalent booster Hepatitis B Consider for age > 60 depending on risk factors Herpes zoster or shingles (HZV 2 doses of Shingrix (regardless of previous Zostavax) at age > 50 years unless contraindicated Influenza Every year Pneumococcal One-time dose of PCV20 at age 65 if no previous pneumococcal vaccination; if previous pneumococcal vaccination received, please check with your clinician Tetanus diphtheria, acellular pertussis (Tdap and Td) If primary series of Tdap/DTaP has been completed at any age, boost with Tdap every 10 years Other adult vaccinations Consider varicella, hepatitis A, hepatitis B, measles-mumps-rubella, meningococcal ACWY and meningococcal B vaccines depending on age and risk factors -

 Screening Recommendations for Males: 18-39 Years